adamhooper/emergent/README.md

 Components:

 * `editor`: interface for editors to add Stories and Articles.
+* `url-fetcher`: handles popularity and article content in the background.
-* `popularity-fetcher`: fetches Twitter/Facebook/Google+ popularity for URLs
+* `viewer`: visualizations, for end-users.

 Licence: proprietary